 - Fleece – Cut into 2″ x 27″ strips for scarves and 3-1/4″ x 3-1/4″ for bottoms.
 We used a red plaid fleece purchased at Walmart.

 - Black Buttons – We purchased a value package of black buttons for the eyes and buttons!

 How To Make 4 X 4 Snowmen

 Note: This post is Picture Heavy!
 I’m a visual learner and pictures help me immensely so I thought they might help you too!

-Cut 4 X 4 using a Chop Saw
+3. Cut Your 4 X 4 Using A Chop Saw

 We weren’t real particular with our Snowmen being the same size and eyeballed it.
 They are approximately 13″ – 15″ with a few shorter end pieces we made without hats.

 4. Cut Hat Brims

 We used 1/4″ X 1-1/2″ Poplar.
 You may have scrap wood that would work just fine.
 Our Hat Brims are approximately 5-1/2″ long.